jhuiting/xlr-overthere-plugin/README.md

 Output Properties:

-* `Output` is the variable in which the standard output will be stored.
+* `Output` is the variable in which the remote process standard output will be stored.
-* `Error` is the variable in which the error output will be stored.
+* `Error` is the variable in which the remote process error output will be stored.

 ### Host types ###